-Intelligent transportation systems (ITSs) consider all types of communications between vehicles, i.e., vehicle-to-vehicle (V2V), vehicle-to-roadside (V2R) or vehicle-to-infrastructure (V2I), and information and communication technologies for rail, water, and air transport [1], [2].
-As a fast and convenient ITS, railways that operate trains with a high speed of more than 300 km/h have attracted more and more attentions recently.
+NTELLIGENT transportation systems (ITSs) consider all types of communications between vehicles, i.e., vehicle-tovehicle (V2V), vehicle-to-roadside, or vehicle-to-infrastructure (V2I), and information and communication technologies for rail, water, and air transport [1], [2].
+As a fast and convenient ITS, railways that operate trains with a high speed of more than 300 km/h have attracted more and more attention recently.
 With the increase of train speeds, wireless communication systems face various challenges such as fast handover [3], high penetration losses, limited visibility in tunnels, large Doppler, delay, and angular spreads.
-The widely used Global System for Mobile Communication Railway (GSM-R) can only provide a data rate of up to 200 kbps [4], besides the fact that GSM-R is mainly used for train control rather than providing communications for train passengers.
+The widely used Global System for Mobile Communication Railway (GSM-R) can only provide a data rate of up to 200 kb/s [4], aside from the fact that GSM-R is mainly used for train control rather than providing communications for train passengers.
 Therefore, GSM-R cannot meet the requirements for future high data rate transmissions.
-International Union of Railways has recommended that GSM-R has to be replaced by long-term evolution-Railway (LTE-R), which is a broadband railway wireless communication system based on LTE-Advanced (LTE-A) [5].
-However, both systems still adopt conventional cellular architecture where mobile stations (MSs) inside trains communicate directly with outdoor base stations (BSs).
+The International Union of Railways has recommended that GSM-R has to be replaced by long-term evolution (LTE)-Railway, which is a broad-band railway wireless communication system based on LTE-Advanced (LTE-A) [5].
+However, both systems still adopt the conventional cellular architecture where mobile stations (MSs) inside trains communicate directly with outdoor base stations (BSs).
 Such an architecture leads to a spotty coverage and high penetration losses of wireless signals traveling into the carriages of high-speed trains (HSTs) [6].
-The received signals at the MS on board will experience fast changing channels resulting in high signaling overhead and high possibility of drop calls and handover failure.
+The received signals at the MS on board will experience fast changing channels, resulting in high signaling overhead and high possibility of drop calls and handover failure.

-The above problems can be mitigated by deploying other cellular architectures, such as distributed antenna systems (DAS) [7], coordinated multipoint (CoMP) [8], and mobile relay station (MRS) (or Mobile Femtocell) [9].
-In this paper, we will only consider using the promising MRS technology, as this has been adopted by IMT-Advanced (IMT-A) [10] and WINNER II [11] systems.
+The mentioned problems can be mitigated by deploying other cellular architectures, such as distributed antenna systems [7], coordinated multipoint [8], and mobile relay station (MRS) (or mobile femtocell) [9].
+In this paper, we will only consider using the promising MRS technology, as this has been adopted by the International Mobile Telecommunications-Advanced (IMT-A) [10] and WINNER II [11] systems.
 This is performed by deploying dedicated MRSs on the surface of the train to extend the coverage of the outdoor BS into train carriages.
-As a result, the effect of frequent handover will be significantly reduced by performing a group handover of each passenger [12].
-By considering MRS solution, we will have two channels: an outdoor channel between the BS and MRS and an indoor one between the MRS and MS. Radio channels between the
+As a result, the effect of frequent handover will be significantly reduced by performing a group handover with the MRS instead of dealing with the individual handover of each passenger [12].
+By considering MRS solution, we will have two channels: an outdoor channel between the BS and MRS and an indoor one between the MRS and MS. Radio channels between the MRS and MSs in the carriages resemble indoor environments and hence can be modeled using the existing indoor channel models [13].
+Here, we will focus on the outdoor channel because of the research challenges due to the high velocity of the MRS. This outdoor channel is very similar to a V2I communication channel.